 Their uniquely shaped petals attach to long stalks that wrap around cyprus, maple, and pond apple trees.
 The exposed green viny roots can perform photosynthesis.
 At night, ghost orchids release a strong and fresh fragrance.

 The ghost orchid, Dendrophylax lindenii, is an endangered plant.
 It is native to dense forests in Cuba and Florida, the only wild place it grows.
-The plant’s short blooming window lasts from June to August, and the flowers open one at a time.
-Because of their scarcity in the wild and how hard they are to cultivate, ghost orchids are vulnerable to poachers4.
+The plant’s short blooming window lasts from June to August; the flowers open one at a time.
+Ghost orchids are vulnerable to poachers4 because of their scarcity in the wild and how hard they are to cultivate.

 The Titan arum corpse flower is an inflorescence1, which means that although it looks like a single flower, it is technically a cluster of many tiny flowers.
 Like a collar, the petal-like structure, which we call the spathe, surrounds the flower spike (spadix).
 The outside of the spathe is light green to cream in color, but the inside is deep crimson or purple.

 The corpse flower is native to the rainforest of Western Sumatra, but they grow it in botanical gardens worldwide.
 The corpse flower rarely blooms, taking 4 to 10 years and only lasting for a day or two.
 As such, they attract a crowd of flower lovers in gardens when they do.